salaboy/from-monolith-to-k8s/helm/README.md

 NOTES:
 Cloud-Native Conference Platform V1

-Chart Deployed: fmtok8s-app - 0.1.0
+Chart Deployed: fmtok8s-conference-chart - v0.1.0
-Release Name: app
+Release Name: conference

 ```

-The application is composed by 4 independent services that can be installed separately, but the `fmtok8s-app` chart install them all configured to work together.
-The `fmtok8s-app` chart also comes with an `Ingress` defintion called `frontend`.
-For this to work you will need to have an Ingress Controller deployed in the cluster.
+The application is composed by 4 independent services that can be installed separately, but the `fmtok8s-conference-chart` chart install them all configured to work together.
+The `fmtok8s-conference-chart` chart also comes with an `Ingress` resource defintion called `frontend`.
+For this to work you will need to have an NGINX Ingress Controller deployed in the cluster.
+If you are using KinD you can check how to get the ingress controller installed [here](https://github.com/salaboy/from-monolith-to-k8s/tree/main/kind#installing-nginx-ingress-controller).

 You can check that the application is up and running by checking if the Kubernetes Pods have started and are in READY status: